 - C. Meet a performance threshold on at least two advanced academics (AP or IB programs) assessments at any point in the student's high school career.
-One of these assessments must be a Math assessment and one of these assessments must be an ELA, Science, or Social Studies assessment.
+At least one of these courses must be a Math course.
 For AP assessments, scoring a 3 or higher is required.
-For IB Diploma Programme assessments, scoring a 4 or higher is required. - D. Meet the College and Career Readiness Benchmarks on the SAT, PSAT, or ACT: - To meet the College and Career Readiness Benchmarks on the SAT, as defined by the College Board, students must earn a score of at least 480 on the Reading and Writing section AND earn a score of at least 530 on the Mathematics section. - ii.
-To meet the College and Career Readiness Benchmarks on the PSAT/NMSQT or PSAT 10, students must earn a score of at least 480 on the Reading and Writing section AND earn a score of at least 530 on the Mathematics section. - iii.
+For IB Diploma Programme assessments, scoring a 4 or higher is required. - D. Meet the College and Career Readiness Benchmarks on the SAT or ACT: - i.
+To meet the College and Career Readiness Benchmarks on the SAT, as defined by the College Board, students must earn a score of at least 480 on the Reading and Writing section AND earn a score of at least 530 on the Mathematics section. - ii.
 To meet the College Readiness Benchmarks on the ACT, as defined by the ACT, students must earn a score of at least 18 on the English section AND earn a score of at least 22 on the Mathematics section. - E. Obtain a score of "At Target" on both the Math AND English/Language Arts Dynamic Learning Maps Alternate Assessments.
 (For students with the most significant cognitive disabilities, who are already participating in the Alternate Framework.)